Benchmarking GPU performance of embedded Linux SoCs with Qt

 Powerful embedded applications are usually not limited by the CPU, but by the GPU and memory bandwidth instead.
 As per extensive research conducted by Toradex Partner, Sequality Software Engineering, there is a lack of adequate GPU benchmarking for embedded SoCs in the market today – thereby leading to Sequality developing a benchmark itself based on Qt for Device Creation featuring Toradex’s System on Modules (SoMs), and Sequality’s automotive suite.
 The basis for all tests conducted were standard Boot2Qt images with additional optimization on the respective hardware platforms used.

 And the results are in!
-Sign up for the webinar to learn more.
+Watch the webinar video to learn more.

 - Benchmark results showing the embedded GPU performance